Home ยป Salad ยป Simple German Potato Salad

 Do You Serve German Potato Salad Hot or Cold?

-During warm months, it’s important to not let it sit at room temperature for more than an hour before being refrigerated.
+During warm months, it’s essential not to let it sit at room temperature for more than an hour before refrigeration.

 Reheating German Potato Salad